rogerhu/compsci_guides/Minimum-Knight-Moves.md

 ## 3: P-lan

 > **Plan** the solution with appropriate visualizations and pseudocode.

+**General Idea:** Find the minimum steps required to travel from one point to another point on a grid.

 1. Start from `{0,0}`.
 The distance to `{0,0}` here is `0`.
 Add this position to queue.
 2. Keep performing BFS from each point present in the queue.
 At each step poll a point and explore all 8 possible tiles where the knight can land and add those points to the queue if not visited.